Year-End Fundraising

 Build an email plan that incorporates both giving days, but prioritize your communications around the last week of the year.

-How are organizations cultivating donors during year end?
+How are organizations cultivating donors during year-end?

 This practice makes donors feel more involved and valued.
 By inviting responses, these organizations create opportunities for deeper engagement and build stronger relationships with their supporters.